HectorVilas/odin-tic-tac-toe/README.md

 - ✔️write a JS function that will render the contents of the gameboard array to the webpage
 - ✔️functions to allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker
 - ✔️build the logic that checks for when the game is over
-- ❌allow players to put in their names
+- ✔️allow players to put in their names
 - ❌include a button to start/restart the game
-- ❌add a display element that congratulates the winning player
+- ✔️add a display element that congratulates the winning player (it's on their speechs)
 - ❓optional - create an AI so that a player can play against the computer
 - - ❓get the computer to make a random legal move
 - - ❓work on making the computer smart